webaverse/docs/docs/engineering/blockchain/nft-voucher-library.md

 title: NFT Voucher Library
 ---

-# [Blockchain-integration] NFT Voucher Library: claimableVoucher
+# NFT Voucher Library

-This is a sub module in the web3 integration module that is utilzied to to create and sign the NFT vouchers for the NFT `drop` and `redeem` features in the Webaverse app.
+This is a sub module in the web3 integration module that is utilzied to create and sign the NFT vouchers for the NFT `drop` and `redeem` features in the Webaverse app.

 ```js
 const { ClaimableVoucher } = require("./integration/web3/lib");